jennianelson/progress-tracker-app/README.md

 #### Admin:

-  * Responsible for creating, updataing, and deleting subjects, sections, and standards from the app's database.
+  * Responsible for creating, updating, and deleting subjects, sections, and standards from the app's database.
-  * Can delete student-owned subjects and standards
+  * Can delete student-owned subjects and standards.
   * Can change a user's permissions or delete a user's account.

 #### Student: